 CodeStream turns conversation into documentation by capturing all of the discussion about your code, and saving it with your code.
-Each discussion is represented as a "codemark" that is permanently connected to the lines of code to which it refers.
+Comment and code review threads are automatically repositioned as your code changes, even across branches.
+All with zero effort on your part.

 Frequently Asked Questions

 Your team’s codemarks, which include the message text and the code snippet, are stored in the cloud on CodeStream’s servers.
 CodeStream uses best practices when it comes to security.

 Check out the user guide for more information on getting started with CodeStream.
 Please follow @teamcodestream for product updates and to share feedback and questions.
 You can also email us at email@example.com.